-As outlined above, the measured isotopic ratio δ{meas}^ is influenced by a series of processes that alter the paleo-atmospheric paleo atmospheric value δ{atm}^ .
+As outlined above, the measured isotopic ratio δ^{meas} is influenced by a series of processes that alter the paleo-atmospheric value δ^{atm} .
 We can write for the measured isotopic ratio:

-$$\delta{\text{meas}}^ = \delta{\text{atm}}^ + \Delta \delta{\text{grav}}^ + \Delta \delta{\text{therm}}^ + \Delta \delta{\text{kin}}^$$ (5)
+$$\delta{\text{meas}}^ = \delta{\text{atm}}^ + \Delta \delta{\text{grav}}^ + \Delta \delta{\text{therm}}^ + \Delta \delta{\text{kin}}^ \tag{5}$$

-Note that we assume ocean solubility effects on the isotopic ratios to be negligible (in contrast to the elemental ratios, where we use these effects to quantify MOT).
-This can be justified using a two-box model calculation with the recently determined solubility fractionation factors in seawater (Seltzer et al., 2019) and imposed ocean temperature differences, which yields glacial/interglacial changes in atmospheric noble gas isotope composition of less than 0.001% per unit mass difference.
-We can , thus, thus safely assume that for isotopic ratios $\delta{\text{atm}}^ = 0$ (where for Ar isotopes the atmospheric value has to be corrected for Ar outgassing as described in 2.2.1).
+5 Note that we assume ocean solubility effects on the isotopic ratios to be negligible (in contrast to the elemental ratios, where we use these effects to quantify MOT).
+This can be justified using a two-box model calculation with the recently determined solubility fractionation factors in seawater (Seltzer et al., 2019) and imposed ocean temperature differences, which yields glacial/interglacial changes in atmospheric noble gas isotope composition of less than 0.001‰ per unit mass difference.
+We can, thus, safely assume that for isotopic ratios δ^{}{atm} = 0 (where for Ar isotopes the atmospheric value has to be corrected for Ar outgassing as described in 2.2.1).

 Using the measured isotopic ratios we are able to quantify the fractionation effects and correct the isotopic and elemental ratios.
 Here we explore two different correction pathways that differ in the derivation of ΔT , which is required to quantify the thermal diffusion effect.
 Both possibilities use the matrix of isotopic ratios to constrain the gravitational enrichment and the HID.
-However, one possibility uses a 1D ice flow model connected to a dynamic heat advection and diffusion model (Michel, 2016) to quantify the thermal diffusion effect, while the other uses the full matrix of noble gas isotopes measured in this study to quantify ΔT empirically.

-a) correction using a firn temperature model
+However, one possibility uses a 1D ice flow model connected to a dynamic heat advection and diffusion model (Michel, 2016) to quantify the thermal diffusion effect, the other uses the full matrix of noble gas isotopes measured in this study to quantify ΔT empirically. while a) correction using a firn temperature model

-In order to To correct for the strong gravitational enrichment (large mass difference) we can use the precisely measured isotopic ratios after correcting for thermal diffusion and kinetic fractionation.
-Due to the negative firm temperature difference at EDC firm temperature slightly increasing with depth at EDC, and due to the negative kinetic fractionation for heavier gases, the corrected isotopic ratios are slightly increased compared to the measured ratio.
-The results for the thermally corrected isotopic ratios reflecting the remnant kinetic fractionation are shown in Figure 3a, where ΔT used for the thermal correction of each individual sample was calculated using an ice flow/heat flow model as described below.
-The isotopic ratio least affected by
+In order to correct for the strong gravitational enrichment (large mass difference) we can use the precisely measured isotopic ratios after correcting for thermal diffusion and kinetic fractionation.
+Due to the negative firn temperature difference at EDC 20 and due to the negative kinetic fractionation for heavier gases, the corrected isotopic ratios are slightly increased compared 20 to the measured ratio.
+The results for the thermally corrected isotopic ratios reflecting the remnant kinetic fractionation are 20 shown in Figure 3a, where ΔT used for the thermal correction was calculated using an ice flow/heat flow model as described 20 below.
+The isotopic ratio least affected by kinetic fractionation is δ^{15} N, however, our δ^{15} N measurements are not as precise as $\delta^{40/36}$ Ar per unit mass difference and some of the δ^{15} N values had to be discarded due to drill fluid contamination affecting